Sponsored by American National

 Why the new 401(k) mandate might feel like a disadvantage

 By contributing pre-tax dollars to a traditional 401(k), you lower your taxable income today.
-That extra $8,000 catch-up contribution for those 50 and over, or $11,250 in super catch-up contributions if you’re 60-63, can save you a tidy sum on this year’s tax bill, especially if you’re a high earner.
+That extra $8,000 catch-up contribution for those 50 and over, or $11,250 in super catch-up contributions if you’re 60 to 63, can save you a tidy sum on this year’s tax bill, especially if you’re a high earner.

 With a Roth, you’ll miss out on the upfront tax deduction.
-So yes, this new rule may feel like you’re handing over more money today that you’d rather keep, but the trade-off in retirement may be worth it.
-Phillip Zagotti, JD, CPA, Founder, North Star Law Firm, drives the point home.
+This new rule might feel as if you’re handing over more money today that you’d rather keep, but the trade-off in retirement might be worth it.
+Phillip Zagotti, JD, CPA, founder, North Star Law Firm, drives the point home.
 "This is not just a revenue provision, it’s a nudge toward tax diversification for a group that has historically struggled to build Roth balances."

 Keep in mind, too, that this isn’t a one-year change.
 The forced Roth (410(k) catch-up rule is permanent and will apply every year going forward, with the income ceiling adjusted for inflation each year.